tangjoe/microservice/README.txt

-This is README file for microservice.
+1. This is README file for microservice.
+2. Add "deploy" in wercker UI